kmiya/Needleman-Wunsch/README.md

-A Naive implementation of the Needleman-Wunsch algorithm to align protein or nucleotide sequences.
+A naive implementation of the Needleman-Wunsch algorithm to align protein or nucleotide sequences.
 Notice that this implementation uses a simple match-mismatch-gap scoring, so this doesn't use a similarity matrix of DNA to calculate alignment scores.